Maryland Personal Injury Lawyers

 At Plaxen Adler Muncy, P.A., our Maryland personal injury attorneys fight for justice on behalf of clients whose lives were changed by a serious injury.
 For more than 35 years, we have upheld the rights of negligence victims throughout the state, taking on the types of complex cases other firms may not feel equipped to handle.
 Our willingness to take cases to trial often results in insurance companies offering a more just and fair settlement offer right from the beginning; when they do not, we are prepared to fight for our clients’ futures in front of a judge and jury.

-Common causes for personal injury claims in Maryland
+What are common causes for personal injury claims in Maryland?

 To obtain a successful verdict in any Maryland personal injury lawsuit, you must be able to prove negligence.
 This means you must be able to show that the defendant had a duty to exercise a certain amount of care toward you, that the defendant breached that duty, and that you suffered harm because of this breach.